 Table 8.1 How has Philippines made paying taxes easier-or not?
-By Doing Business report year from DB2011 to DB2016
+By Doing Business report year from DB2011 to DB2017

-D B year Reform D B2014 The Philippines made paying taxes easier for companies by introducing an electronic filing and payment system for social security contributions.
+DB year Reform DB2014 The Philippines made paying taxes easier for companies by introducing an electronic filing and payment system for social security contributions.
+DB2017 The Philippines made paying taxes easier by introducing an online system for filing and paying health contributions and by allowing for the online corporate income tax and VAT returns to be completed offline.